Squaric acid: Derivatives

 Diethyl squarate has been used as an intermediate in the synthesis of perzinfotel.

 Squaramides are prepared by displacement of alkoxy or chloride groups from C4O2X2 (X = OR, Cl).
+Likewise, reaction with arenes gives photosensitive squaraine dyes.

+Other derivatives inhibit of protein tyrosine phosphatases.

 One or both of the oxygen (=O) groups in the squarate anion can be replaced by dicyanomethylene =C(CN)2.
 The resulting anions, such as 1,2-bis(dicyanomethylene)squarate and 1,3-bis(dicyanomethylene)squarate, retain the aromatic character of squarate and have been called pseudo-oxocarbon anions.

 Photolysis of squaric acid in a solid argon matrix at 10 K affords acetylenediol.

 Coordination complexes

 The squarate dianion behaves similarly to oxalate, forming mono- and polynuclear complexes with hard metal ions.
 Cobalt(II) squarate hydrate Co(C4O4)*2H2O (yellow, cubic) can be prepared by autoclaving cobalt(II) hydroxide and squaric acid in water at 200 °C. The water is bound to the cobalt atom, and the crystal structure consists of a cubic arrangement of hollow cells, whose walls are either six squarate anions (leaving a 7 Å wide void) or several water molecules (leaving a 5 Å void).

 Cobalt(II) squarate dihydroxide Co3(OH)2(C4O4)2*3H2O (brown) is obtained together with the previous compound.
 It has a columnar structure including channels filled with water molecules; these can be removed and replaced without destroying the crystal structure.
 The chains are ferromagnetic; they are coupled antiferromagnetically in the hydrated form, ferromagnetically in the anhydrous form.

 Copper(II) squarate monomeric and dimeric mixed-ligand complexes were synthesized and characterized.
 Infrared, electronic and Q-Band EPR spectra as well as magnetic susceptibilities are reported.

 The same method yields iron(II) squarate dihydroxide Fe2(OH)2(C4O4) (light brown).

 Synthesis

 The original synthesis started with the ethanolysis of hexafluorocyclobutene to give 1,2-diethoxy-3,3,4,4-tetrafluoro-1-cyclobutene.
-Hydrolysis gives squaric acid.
+Acid hydrolysis then gives squaric acid.
+In industry, acetylsquaraine from ketene is trihalogenated with e.g. bromine; acid hydrolysis then gives again the squaric acid product.

 Although impractical, squarate and related anions such as deltate C3O3(2-) and acetylenediolate C2O2(2-) are obtainable by reductive coupling of carbon monoxide using organouranium complexes.